 - Knead the dough - Increase the speed and knead on medium until the dough passes the windowpane test.

 At the end of each mixing stage, the dough will clear the sides of the bowl.
 If the dough is super sticky, dust in more flour.
-If the dough is super dry, you may need to drizzle in more milk ¼ teaspoon at a time.
+If the dough is super dry, you may need to drizzle in more milk.

-Shape the dough into a ball by tucking all the ends under so the top is nice and smooth and place it in a lightly greased bowl.
-Cover the bowl and let it rise for about an hour at room temperature.
+Shape the dough into a ball and place it in a lightly greased bowl.
+Cover the bowl and let it rise until doubled in size.

 Kitchen temperature makes a big difference in how quickly your brioche rises.
 If your kitchen is cold, the butter will be more solid and the dough will rise slowly.
 If your kitchen is warm, the butter will be warm and the dough will rise quickly.